Har Zion Temple: 21st century

+Cantor Vogel retired in 2022 and continued as the congregation's cantor emeritus.
+Randy Herman was hired and joined Har Zion as cantor in August 2023.

 On October 27, 2024, the Jewish Federation of Philadelphia held a memorial for the victims of the October 7, 2023 terror attack in Israel at Har Zion on the Hebrew date identified by Israel for observances.

-Har Zion celebrated its centennial in November 2024.